digital-chemistry-laboratory/morfeus/docs/index.rst

 Installation
 ************

+Clone the repository from GitHub and install with pip:

 .. code-block:: console
   :caption: pip

-  pip install morfeus[extras]
+  pip install .

+To install with extra graphics functionality:

 .. code-block:: console
-  :caption: conda
+  :caption: pip

-  conda install -c conda-forge morfeus
+  pip install .[extras]

 ********
 Features